Xcraft-Inc/xcraft-core-cryo/doc/garbageCollector.md

 This query selects too old actions.
 You can change the parameter in order to keep only the X latest actions based on the number of 'persist' actions that you want.
-For example, if you want to keep all actions that are be used for the last six persist actions, you must set the LIMIT from 4 (see above) to 6.
+For example, if you want to keep all actions that are used for the last six persist actions, you must set the LIMIT from 4 (see under) to 6.

 The timestamp is not used here.
-This strategy is especially useful in order to see what happens and to propose older value in the case or a user wants to cancel a change.
-But it can be a bit problematic if you try to directly use an old 'persist' actions because it's possible to have inconsistency between different goblins at different time.
+This strategy is especially useful in order to see what happens and to provide older values in the case where a user wants to cancel a change.
+But it can be a bit problematic if you try to directly use old 'persist' actions because it's possible to have inconsistency between different goblins at different time.

 ```sql
 -- Select all actions to delete